emtpb/plutho/README.md

     jacobians beforehand and reusing
     - Maybe lru caches can be utilized?
 - Creating post processing views takes a very long time
+- When creating the simulation results folder the simulation name can be removed from the file names
+- Check if code can made faster using jfit from numba

 ## Developer